How to repatriate successfully

 - Seek a mentor once you have accepted the overseas position.
 This person’s role is to keep you informed, assist in your career path, and aid your visibility within the company while you are away and when you return.

-- Create a 'transition' fund, a secure amount that will allow for hidden costs (such as fewer company perks) that occur during your transition back home.
+- Create a 'transition' fund, a secure amount that will allow for hidden costs that occur during your transition back home.

 - Expect your values and beliefs to have changed; do not expect your old colleagues, friends, and family to immediately understand you or your new experiences.